owenrumney/blogbase/_posts/2019-02-16-time-flies-and-first-github.markdown

 ---
 layout: post
 title: Delving in the depths of my github
-summary: I found an old javascript game I wrote in 2012 - it still works, sort of
+description: I found an old javascript game I wrote in 2012 - it still works, sort of
 tags: [github, nodejs, lightsout]
 ---